 Sunrise is a larger medium-sized city located in the state of Florida.
 With a population of 94,323 people and 17 constituent neighborhoods, Sunrise is the 29th largest community in Florida.

-Unlike some cities, Sunrise isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sunrise are a mix of both white- and blue-collar jobs.
+Sunrise is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sunrise is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Sunrise who work in office and administrative support (17.85%), sales jobs (12.18%), and management occupations (9.59%).

 Also of interest is that Sunrise has more people living here who work in computers and math than 95% of the places in the US.